 - passport (or if you are from an EU/EEA country, other applicable identification)

-- passport photo for the student card
+- Order the student card

 *Student Union membership is compulsory for all Bachelor's and Master's level degree students at Finnish universities.
 For doctoral students, the voluntary membership fee is lower because the benefits are fewer.

 Please see Student Card and Benefits on this page for more information.